espressif/vscode-esp-idf-extension/docs/tutorial/install.md

   <img src="../../media/tutorials/setup/install-complete.png" alt="Install complete">
 </p>

 > **NOTE**: The advance mode allows the user to choose to use existing ESP-IDF tools by manually entering each ESP-IDF tool absolute path.
+Make sure each  ESP-IDF tool path doesn't have any spaces.

 15. Now that the extension setup is finally done, check the [basic use](./basic_use.md) to learn how to use the SDK Configuration editor, build, flash and monitor your Espressif device.